How to Add a WordPress Widget

 Note: This article was updated on July 8, 2020.

-From your WordPress Dashboard, scroll down the left-hand menu and click Appearance, then Widget.
+Step #1: From your WordPress Dashboard, scroll down the left-hand menu and click Appearance, then Widgets.

 #2.
 Select the Widget You Want to Use